m33ts4k0z/z2m-ember-multiprotocol/README.md

 > [!WARNING]
 > After flashing the firmware above, ezsp will no longer be an option in Zigbee2Mqtt.
 Use ember instead.
 Of course you can always flash a 7.4 firmware again in order to use ezsp.

+> [!CAUTION]
+> Only the Sonoff Dongle-E and NabuCasa Skyconnect are tested with these firmwares.
+Use at your own risk
 ### 2 Ways to deploy

 You can either use the run command: